 Such is the popularity of the Alhambra Palace as a tourist venue, daily entrance numbers are limited and tickets are best bought online in advance to avoid the long and often disappointed queues.
 Your tickets will also be strictly timed, so make sure you arrive on time so as not to miss your allotted slot.

-History on every corner
+History on every corner in Granada

 Spain is steeped in its own history, but nowhere more so than in Granada – a city with more heritage on offer than almost any other in the country.